 75% of DevOps initiatives through 2022 will fail to meet expectations due to issues around organizational learning and change. – Gartner

-If you are also looking for a remote DevOps engineer for your project, this blog post is for you.
+If you are also looking for an experienced DevOps engineer for your project, this blog post is for you.

 Common software product development challenges